Architecture of Liverpool: Victorian housing in Fulwood Park, Grassendale Park and Cressington Park, Aigburth

-The second of these developments by the Aigburth Land Company of Grassendale in Aigburth on 20 acres of land by the Mersey dates from 1845 and continued developing to the end of the century.
-This was laid out with 4 houses per acre.
-The development consists of two parallel roads North Road and South Road connected by the Esplanade along the river and at the other end South Road turns to meet North Road.
-By 1851 there were 11 houses by 1891 there were 35.
+The second of these developments by the Aigburth Land Company was Grassendale, on 20 acres of land by the Mersey, which dates from 1845 and continued developing to the end of the century.
+This was laid out with four houses per acre.
+The development consists of two parallel roads, North Road and South Road, connected by the Esplanade along the river; at the other end South Road turns to meet North Road.
+By 1851 there were 11 houses and by 1891 there were 35.
 The earlier houses are of more architectural interest than the later ones.
 The earlier houses are stuccoed and semi-detached or detached residences.